Jill Reichstein OAM

 The voices of the socially excluded has always been a part of Andrew’s work, at ACYP most recently he heard back from over 30,000 children and young people, over 10,000 of which were face-to-face consultations.

-Rachael joined the Reichstein Foundation in March 2018 to support our collaborations work and to enhance our external communications.
-In addition, Rachael is the Project Manager for the Law and Justice Funders Network which is an informal collective of public philanthropic trusts and foundations and private donors with a shared interest in informed strategic funding in criminal justice, incarceration and human rights issues.
-Rachael has worked at, volunteered with and/or served on the board of a range of advocacy and rights based organisations including the Human Rights Law Centre, Justice Connect, Refugee Legal, Lawyers For Animals, the Victorian Gay & Lesbian Rights Lobby, Reprieve Australia and The Channel Giving Circle.
+Rachael began consulting for the Reichstein Foundation in February 2017 in relation to developing a new CRM system and advising on the consolidation and migration of all of our legacy data.
+Rachael then joined the Reichstein Foundation staff team in March 2018 to support our collaborations work and to enhance our external communications.
+In addition, Rachael is the Project Manager for the Law and Justice Funders Network which is an informal collective of public philanthropic trusts, foundations and private donors with a shared interest in informed strategic funding in criminal justice, incarceration and human rights issues.
+Rachael has worked at, volunteered with and/or served on the board of a range of advocacy and rights based organisations including the Human Rights Law Centre, Justice Connect, Refugee Legal, Lawyers For Animals, the Victorian Gay & Lesbian Rights Lobby, Reprieve Australia and The Channel Giving Circle (now known as GiveOUT).
 Alongside her work at the Reichstein Foundation, Rachael consults on managing events, fundraising and CRM systems for a variety of civil society organisations.
 She is also currently completing a Bachelor of Arts part time at La Trobe University.

 Former Staff and Trustees